 Always choose the healthiest leaves/flowers from healthiest plants- or remove those from the harvest later.

-A favorite way to use fresh herbs is in Infused waters- I make a big batch, keep it in the fridge.
-It helps me drink ore water during the summer heatwaves.
+A favorite way to use fresh herbs is by infusing them right into water.
+You can even skip the boiling water this way.
+This creates a gentler but potent drink.
+I make a big batch and keep it in the fridge.
+It helps me drink more water during those summer heatwaves.

 Once you’ve harvested your herbs there are a few ways to preserve their flavors.
 Air drying or dehydrating are the most common, followed by freezing and infusing into vinegars.